-It's easy to dismiss Facebook as a network for chatting with friends, sharing images of cats and generally wasting time.
-Many lawyers have realised that Facebook – by far the biggest social network – can be a powerful business tool, particularly for private client law firms.
+It's easy to dismiss Facebook as a social media network for chatting with friends, sharing images of cats and generally wasting time.
+But with 66% of the UK population using Facebook, which equates to approximately 45 million people, it would be unwise to ignore it.
+As the largest and one of the most established social media platforms, many of its users also consider it a ‘trusted resource’ for seeking out information and recommendations.
+Many lawyers have realised that Facebook can be a powerful business tool, particularly for private client law firms.

 It's true that Facebook is primarily a personal network, as compared to the professional network LinkedIn.
 But it's a personal network that your colleagues, clients and other contacts are likely to be using.
 And it's a network that you can use to strengthen relationships and win new business.